Naereen/web-sphinx/README.md

 The new generation of my web pages, generated with Sphinx.
 Version 2 !

-Whare are those pages ?
+Where are those pages ?
 -----------------------

 ### On line :